-- SBHU does not have any trading book or any proprietary trading. - SBHU is a non-listed institution (i.e. its shares are not listed/publicly traded) and did not issue any listed instruments (in particular no transferrable securities admitted to trading at a regulated market). - SBHU does not have any non-cash instruments appropriate to be used for the purposes of variable remuneration, in particular no listed shares, no share-linked instruments or equivalent non-cash instruments. - SBHU does not carry out any typical investment banking or non-banking business.
-The business model of SBHU and the respective transactions carried out (including the offered products and contracts) are (to the extent possible) highly standardized, centralized, simple and non-complex. - In addition, SBHU does not use any internal methods/models/approaches for the calculation of capital requirements. - SBHU is a rather small bank in Hungary with a market share of 1%.
+- SBHU does not have any trading book or any proprietary trading. - SBHU is a non-listed institution (i.e. its shares are not listed/publicly traded) and did not issue any listed instruments (in particular no transferrable securities admitted to trading at a regulated market). - SBHU does not have any non-cash instruments appropriate to be used for the purposes of variable remuneration, in particular no listed shares, no share-linked instruments or equivalent non-cash instruments.1 - SBHU does not carry out any typical investment banking or non-banking business.
+The business model of SBHU and the respective transactions carried out (including the offered products and contracts) are (to the extent possible) highly standardized, centralized, simple and non-complex. - In addition, SBHU does not use any internal methods/models/approaches for the calculation of capital requirements. - SBHU is a rather small bank in Hungary with a market share of 1%. - Relevant key figures can be found within Annex 2.